What is "Sensory-Friendly"?

-SF Family Tree presents performances for families of individuals with intellectual or developmental disabilities, autism, sensory processing disorder, or other conditions.
-SF Family Tree is a bi-monthly series designed to present performances in a relaxed, sensory-friendly way to ensure everyone has access to live entertainment at an affordable rate.
+Our sensory-friendly performances are for families of individuals with intellectual or developmental disabilities, autism, sensory processing disorder, or other conditions.
+Our SF programming is a series designed to present performances in a relaxed, sensory-friendly way to ensure everyone has access to live entertainment at an affordable rate.

 How are the shows different from other shows?

 Performers modify shows to ensure there are no startling noises or visually over-stimulating components.
 Our team keeps sound levels lower than normal and keeps the lights in the audience higher than normal, ensuring audience members can see each other.
 Audience members are free to come and go if need be (there is always a "quiet room" available) and are asked to wave hands rather than clapping.